 Hikers, please note:

-- dogs are not allowed on trails
+- Dogs are not allowed on trails

-- no water available; a portable toilet is located in the lower parking area
+- No water available; a portable toilet is located in the lower parking area

-- parking only in designated areas
+- Park only in designated areas